slappy042/gameserver-manager/nixos-module.md

-# Gameserver Manager NixOS Module
+# Gameserver Manager NixOS Module {#gameserver-manager-nixos-module}

 This NixOS module provides system-level integration for the gameserver-manager tool.